Optimization using MATLAB

 noncol = @(x)consfun(x,Q,r,c,n);

-Since the objective function is small, it has been defined as an in-line equation, and here fun is the objective function handle.
-However, for constraints, we have multiple, and so we just defined function handle noncol and its definition is given below
+Since the objective function is concise (short), it has been defined as an inline equation, and here fun serves as the handle for the objective function.
+However, for the constraints, which are multiple, we have simply defined a function handle noncol , and its definition is provided below:

 % % Function to compute equality and inequality nonlinear constraints